 2 Stocks to Buy as States Shut Down — Again

-The big states that began reopening — California, Texas and Florida — are seeing cases rise at a rate that could “overwhelm” their health care systems.
+Many states are seeing cases rise at a rate that could “overwhelm” their health care systems.

 Now, this doesn’t bode well for the economy.